maidung1602/maidung1602/README.md

 ## More About Me :blush:
 - 🌱 I’m currently majoring **software engineering at FPT university**
 - 💚 I'm a passionate, energetic and confident individual who approaches work with a sense of responsibility and positivity.
 With an curious and eager-to-learn mindset, I'm hardworking and possess excellent self-learning skills.
-- 🎯 My goal is to become a **Full-Stack Web Developer** in the near future
+- 🎯 My goal is to become a **Backend Developer** in the near future

 <h2 align="left">Connect with me:</h3>
 <p align="left">